accera-tech/lophutch/README.md

 Lophutch is a flexible RabbitMQ monitoring service.
 It constantly pulls informations from a server through the RabbitMQ Management HTTP API and executes actions based on a user defined JavaScript functions that will decide if actions should be taken or not.

+## Installation

+It's a Go application and can be installed through:

+    go get -u github.com/tradeforce/lophutch

+## Usage

+You can check the available execution options providing the `--help` flag but for completion those are the available ones:

+* `--run-once`
+* `--config-file`

 ## Configuration file sample

 ```yaml